lebrunthibault/lebrunthibault.github.io/content/post/protocol0-technical-overview.md

 The underlying lom objects do not change (even though the index in e.g. `<Track.Track object at 0x000000009AFAD6C8>)` changes ..).
 Moreover the `_live_ptr` property on all objects will stay the same.
 It took me a long time to realize this simple fact god knows why.

 As objects don’t change it is possible to reuse existing objects so that’s what I’m doing when I have a track change or scene change.
 Reusing all my tracks objects and taking care of re building my clip slots (e.g. on scene add) while reusing existing ones.
 Like this my state is preserved while the set is open.

-### What happens on startup and after tracks or scenes change {#what-happens-on-startup-and-after-tracks-or-scenes-change}

-<u>NB</u>: on tracks or scene change I’m reusing objects as stated above

-<u>NB</u>: everything is done on tick 0 (synchronous, nothing is deferred)

-1. All tracks are mapped to `SimpleTrack`s.
-    1. `ClipSlot`s are generated
-    2. `Clip`s are generated
-2. Instrument activation states are mapped back from the stale simple track list.
-Then stale tracks are disconnected.
-3. Abstract group tracks are generated by looking up track names and sub_tracks disposition (`ExternalSynthTrack`). `ExternalSynthTrack.__init__` links audio and midi tracks
-4. During creation of Abstract group track objects, tracks are linked and generate linking for
-    5. `ClipSlot`s via `ClipSlotSynchronizer`
-    6. `Clip`s via `ClipSynchronizer` (handle by the `ClipSlotSynchronizer`)
-5. `abstract_tracks` and `current_track` properties are computed

 # Asynchronous tasks and scheduling {#asynchronous-tasks-and-scheduling}